What is Agile Kanban Methodology?

 How Rapise Upgrades Your Kanban Projects

-One of the key tenets of both Kanban and other lean methodologies in general is that continuous improvement is central to improving the flow of work through the system.
+One of the key tenets of both Kanban is that continuous improvement is central to improving the flow of work through the system.
 The unrepeatable nature of manual testing, while great for finding unexpected issues, is not sufficient for a commitment to continually improving quality.

 You need a test automation solution that can be integrated fully into your development process and can be adapted to your changing needs.
 This way, you can leverage it to increasingly automate your testing process through each release, improving repeatability and consistency:

 Rapise is the most powerful and flexible automated testing tool on the market.
-With support for testing desktop, web and mobile applications, Rapise can be used by testers, developers and business users to rapidly and easily create automated tests that integrate with your requirements and other project artifacts in SpiraTeam.
+With support for testing desktop, web, and mobile applications, it can be used by testers, developers, and business users to rapidly and easily create automated tests that integrate with your requirements and other project artifacts in SpiraTeam.

 One of the obstacles to implementing test automation on an agile Kanban project is that the application’s user interface may be changing frequently, with new pushes to production daily.
 Therefore, it is critical that tests created one day, continue to work seamlessly the next.